-The LOtC website at http://www.lotc.org.uk/ refers to three risk categories based on complexity and carries a chart showing how these work.
-Complexity can arise from factors such as distance, transport, the activity, the make-up of the group.
+The Council for Learning Outside the Classroom (LOtC) website refers to three risk categories based on complexity and carries a chart showing how these work.
+Complexity can arise from factors such as distance, transport, the activity and the make-up of the group.

 A. The Council for Learning Outside the Classroom website at http://www.lotc.org.uk/ has loads of useful information as does the Health & Safety Executive – go to http://www.hse.gov.uk/services/education/school-trips.htm